SlowsieNT/Genshin-Impact/README.md

 (Used for auto generate random mail & copy it, and then copy verification code for mihoyo account)

 ## retrier2.ahk SETUP
-FOR pre-made script: <br>https://www.youtube.com/watch?v=7YDn-NKuO7A<br>
+(BOTH videos are scheduled for 09-Oct-2021 - hidden) FOR pre-made script: <br>https://www.youtube.com/watch?v=7YDn-NKuO7A<br>
 How to maintain: <br>https://www.youtube.com/watch?v=q0eT1Qar_nY